top of page

 What is TeamForge?

-• TeamForge consists of two pilots, that are free to take part in, both involve online gaming for a 12 week period.
+• TeamForge is free to take part in, and involves online gaming for a 12 week period.
 The project is for young people aged 13–18 with a Special Educational Need or disability (SEND) that live in West Sussex and is designed to build teamwork and friendships.
-The pilots are being run and supported by experienced mentors:
+The project is being run and supported by experienced mentors:

 • Participants collaborate in exciting challenges while developing real-world skills, supported by the Skills Builder Framework, which has earned the project an Impact Level 4.